user2589/minicms/README.rst

 ``name`` and ``lang`` attributes must be unique together.

-**minicms** use 'minicms/default.html' template, and pass to it two context
+**Minicms** use 'minicms/default.html' template, and pass to it two context
 variables: ``page`` that represents current Page object and ``menu`` that a list of all available unique pages.
+So just create this template and work with this variables within it.

 Since **minicms** use markdown as markup language, within template you should load ``markup`` template library: ::